- cardio

 Key principles:

-Frequency: 2–3 full-body sessions per week (non-consecutive days).
+Frequency: 2–3 full-body sessions per week on non-consecutive days.

-Progression: +5 lb lower-body, +2.5 lb upper-body when all sets are solid.
+Progression: Add weight gradually—typically +5 lb for lower-body lifts and +2.5 lb for upper-body lifts when all sets feel strong and controlled.

-Effort: Stop with 1–2 reps in reserve (RIR); no grinding.
+Effort: Finish most sets with 1–2 reps in reserve (RIR); avoid grinding reps.

 Table of Contents